 1. Wordfence Security

 The Wordfence Security plugin is one of the most popular WordPress security plugins available.
-It is a free tool that provides a wide range of protection such as firewalls, blocking features, login security and regular scanning for compromises.
+It is a free tool that provides a wide range of protection such as firewalls, blocking features, login security, and regular scanning for compromises.

-It’s compatible with IPv6 networking, included caching features and provides support for platforms like WooCommerce.
+It’s compatible with IPv6 networking, included caching features, and provides support for platforms like WooCommerce.
 A premium account is not needed, but it greatly expands your protection.

 2. BulletProof Security

 When you need a system that does it all for protecting the website, the BulletProof Security plugin may be a good choice.
-It delivers a wide range of tools such as .htaccess protection, cookie expiration, error logging and much more.
+It delivers a wide range of tools such as .htaccess protection, cookie expiration, error logging, and much more.

-You can also set the plugin to backup the database in order to make recovery much easier to handle in the event of a severe problem.
+You can also set the plugin to back up the database in order to make recovery much easier to handle in the event of a severe problem.
 You also have access to a security log from the backend of WordPress.